32nd Irish Conference on Artificial Intelligence and Cognitive Science

 We invite three types of submissions:

-• Full Paper Track: Full paper submissions should consist of original contributions (describing either fundamental basic research, interesting applications, in-use experiences, or reviews of the field) not published in other forums.
-Papers should be of 6 to 12 pages in length in the Springer LNCS style.
-Accepted submissions will appear in online proceedings and authors will be invited for oral or poster presentation.
+• Full Paper Track: Full paper submissions should consist of original contributions (describing either fundamental research, interesting applications, in-use experiences, or reviews of the field) not published in other forums.
+Papers should be 6 to 12 pages in length (including references) in CEURART format (single column).
+Accepted submissions will appear in online proceedings and authors will be invited for oral or poster presentations.

-• Student Track: This track is designed to facilitate students who have recently completed a Bachelor’s or Master’s programme with a dissertation component.
-Student track submissions should consist of original contributions (describing either basic research or interesting applications) and the first author must be the student upon whose dissertation the paper is based.
-Papers should be of 6 to 12 pages in length in the Springer LNCS style.
+• Student Track: This track is designed to facilitate students who have recently completed a Bachelor’s or Master’s program.
+Student track submissions should consist of original contributions (describing either basic research or interesting applications) and the first author must be a student.
+Papers should be 6 to 12 pages in length (including references) in CEURART format (single column).
 Accepted submissions will appear in the online proceedings and authors will be invited for a poster presentation.

 • NECTAR Track: NECTAR track submissions should describe significant results previously published or disseminated no earlier than 2019 at a prestigious international conference or journal.
 Authors will be invited to present their work orally at AICS.

-Important All Full Paper Track and Student Paper Track submissions should be prepared for double-blind review and therefore appropriately anonymised.
+Important All Full Paper Track and Student Paper Track submissions should be prepared using the CEURART format (single column) for double-blind review using the CEURART format (single column) and therefore appropriately anonymised.
 All accepted submissions in Full Paper Track and Student Paper Track will appear in online proceedings online proceedings at www.ceur-ws.org .

 Author Instructions

-All accepted submissions will be presented at the conference, either orally or as posters, and included in the online conference proceedings.
+All accepted submissions will be presented at the conference, either orally or as posters, and included in the online conference proceedings at ceur-ws.org.
 At least one author of each submission will be required to register for, and attend, the conference.
 All submissions must be made via the EasyChair system online, available here.

-Full Paper Track papers and Student Track papers must be submitted in Springer LNCS format (single column proceedings), which is also the format required for the final camera-ready copy.
+Full Paper Track papers and Student Track papers must be submitted in CEURART format (single column proceedings), which is also the format required for the final camera-ready copy.
 A sample LaTeX document in this format is available here.

 NECTAR Track submissions must follow the following template found here.

-All accepted submissions in Full Paper Track and Student Paper Track will appear in online proceedings (publisher TBA).
+All accepted submissions in Full Paper Track and Student Paper Track will appear in online proceedings at ceur-ws.org.

 Important Dates